 Tips to Fertilize Monstera Properly

-- Fertilize your Monstera with a 20-20-20 liquid fertilizer.
+- Feed your Monsterawith a 20-20-20 liquid fertilizer.
 Dilute half a teaspoon of 20-20-20 liquid fertilizer in a gallon of water.

-- Fertilizing your plant should be done every two weeks to once per month during these fast-growing seasons.
+- Fertilize them every two weeks to once per month during these fast-growing seasons.

 - Do not fertilize when your plant is dormant during winter.

 - As for organic fertilizer, LiquiDirt is one of the best options for your Monstera.
 It is all-purpose organic plant food.